FooBarShebang/plant_uml/Documentation/design.md

 Initial version.

+### 20201-01-18 Revision 1 - version 1.0.0.0 (2021-01-18)

+Added the PlantUML preprocessor based functionality in addition to the legacy code.
+The requirements are not changed.

 ## System overview

 The plant_uml library is intended to be the plug-in style extention to the PlantUML syntax.
-It implements a set of macroses, which provide shorter and clearer syntax (as a *syntax sugar*) for the specific PlantUML constructs, which are often used during the creation of UML diagrams for the documentation of Python written software and relational databases data model.
+It implements a set of macroses (as variables, procedures and functions), which provide shorter and clearer syntax (as a *syntax sugar*) for the specific PlantUML constructs, which are often used during the creation of UML diagrams for the documentation of Python written software and relational databases data model.
 These macroses are expanded into the standard syntax constructs during the pre-processing stage by the PlantUML software itself.
 Thus the plant_uml library does not generate any data or perform any calculations on its own.
 Strictly speaking, it is not even executed.

 In order to use the added functionality of the plant_uml library the user should reference in the source code of his diagram the module containing the requied macroses (using PlantUML !include directive) first.
 After that he can insert any of the macroses defined in that module into his PlantUML source code.